 Traumatic brain injuries may be closed or open (skull fracture).
 They are caused by an external force.
 Typically, these types of brain injury arise in personal injury cases (slip and fall, motor vehicle accident, etc.), criminal law cases (assault and battery), and workplace accident cases.
 Traumatic brain injuries include concussions, contusions, diffuse axonal injuries, and penetration injuries.

 Concussions are the most common type of traumatic brain injury, and are caused by direct impact trauma to the head, whether by falling, getting punched or kicked or shot, shaking, whiplash in a car, or any number of other possible incidences.
 Though concussions are often accompanied by a loss of consciousness, loss of consciousness is not a necessary result of a concussion.
-It's possible to have suffered a concussion with only non-obvious symptoms - confusion, dizziness, and foggy mind.
+It's possible to have suffered a concussion with only non-obvious symptoms - confusion, dizziness, and a foggy mind.
 If you've suffered direct impact trauma to your head and think you may have had a concussion, you should see a doctor.
 Severe concussions can result in permanent damage.

 Contusions, like concussions, are also caused by direct impact trauma to the head.
 A contusion is essentially localized bleeding in the brain.
 Contusions may need to be surgically removed, as blood clot formation at the contusion site can be lethal.
 There may also be contusions apart from the direct impact site.
 A coup-contrecoup contusion is when the force of impact is so great that the brain slams into the opposite side of the skull, creating a second contusion on the second point of impact.